|From the '81 Dodgers yearbook

 Over the course of his 16-year career, the man called Kong played for seven big league teams, clouted 442 home runs and struck out 1,816 times.
 Valenzuela would fan him three times that night.
 But not this time.

 The often all-or-nothing Kingman made contact of the worst kind, grounding into a 5-4-3 double play extinguishing the Mets' rally.
 It was as close as they'd get to a run.

 Valenzuela scattered seven hits and four walks while striking out 11 over his now customary nine innings for yet another shutout.
 His record: a spotless 7-0.
-Scott would yield just four hits, walk one and strike out six, but still take the loss, dropping him to 1-3 on the young season.
+Scott would yield just four hits, walk one and strike out six, but take the loss on that unearned run, dropping him to 1-3 on the young season.
+Jeff Reardon held L.A. bats in check for the final two frames.

-Along the way, Mets manager Joe Torre would be ejected.
+Along the way, Mets manager Joe Torre was ejected.

 Valenzuela would win just six more games in a season remembered mostly for a mid-year strike that cleaved the schedule, produced first-half and second-half division winners which played each other for the right to duel in the league championship series.